Cannistra94/PetPredict/README.md

 -Intermediate outputs will be written in 'output.txt' to provide confirmation of succesfull operations -Cross-Validated results (according to number of K inserted as input) such as Accuracy, Specificity, Sensitivity, Precision, F1, ROC AUC
 -ROC curve plots for the best model
--Selected radiomics features (according to best performing model) will be written to the output txt file.
+-Radiomics features importnce analysis provides insights into the most informative features for the prediction.

-If you've already done the preprocessing and you wish to try different models, the script run_analysis_ML_models.py will run the Machine Learning analysis direclty, taking same arguments as in the original script (run_analysis.py).
+If you've already done the preprocessing and you wish to try different ML models, the script run_analysis_ML_models.py will run the Machine Learning analysis direclty, taking same arguments as in the original script (run_analysis.py).

 EXAMPLE USAGE:
 cd /path/to/project/directory
 conda activate radiomics_env
-python run_analysis 0 1.6 1 0 10 0
+python run_analysis.py 0 1.6 1 0 10 0